Default-COA-headshot-AU-Auburn-University-Logo-Alabama-bluebg-Press-Backdrop-Redcarpet-Interview-Step-n-Repeat-bg-sm-horz

 STUDENT REQUIREMENTS

-Must be a student majoring in the College of Agriculture or Biosystems Engineering having achieved at least sophomore standing, have a cumulative GPA of 2.75, be a US Citizen (or permanent US resident i.e. green card holder) and must be committed to enrollment for at least two additional semesters beyond their study abroad trip to apply for the Study Abroad Fellowship.
+Must be a student majoring in the College of Agriculture or Biosystems Engineering, having achieved at least sophomore standing, have a cumulative GPA of 2.75, be a U.S. citizen (or permanent US resident, i.e., green card holder), and must be committed to enrollment for at least one additional semester beyond their study abroad trip to apply for the Study Abroad Fellowship.

-The College of Agriculture will award fellowships based on funding availability to College of Agriculture students participating in study abroad programs and other international experiences focused on food and agriculture.
+The College of Agriculture will award fellowships, based on available funding, to support College of Agriculture students participating in study abroad programs or other international experiences related to food, agriculture, and environmental sciences.

-*Please note: Students can only receive the Study Abroad Fellowship once during the academic career at Auburn University.
+*Please note: Students can only receive the Study Abroad Fellowship once during their academic career at Auburn University.

 Applications will be reviewed by representatives from the Office of Global Programs and Student Services.